University of Toccoa Falls: Academics

-Toccoa Falls College consists of four schools (School of Christian Ministries, School of Arts and Sciences, School of Professional Studies, and the Fetterman School of Nursing) with a total of ten departments.
+University of Toccoa Falls consists of five schools (School of Christian Ministries, School of Arts and Sciences, School of Teacher Education, the Fetterman School of Nursing, and the Gary Chapman School of Graduate Studies) with a total of ten departments.
 Within these departments, 35 majors and 43 minors are offered.
 The Seby Jones Library is the primary academic library on campus.

 Campus life

-Toccoa Falls College offers a wide variety of activities.
+University of Toccoa Falls offers a wide variety of activities.
 Intercollegiate and intramural sports as well as the Student Government Association (SGA) are two of the main extracurricular possibilities for student participation.

 Campus housing and residence life

 On-campus student housing consists of single-sex dormitories, a large men's dormitory, two women's dormitories, and some smaller, suite-style dormitories, as well as various cottages, including married student housing.
 On-campus housing is advised by the college in the handbook, and is required for all regular underclassmen.
 There is a mandatory curfew for all on-campus students.